Why should market participants be investing in esports and what’s the best way to do so? Here’s a look at how to get into this new sector.

-To put the wide reach of the esports gaming industry in context, prize money claimed claimed by teams competing at in an is increasing at an average rate of 42 percent a year and revenue topped US$173 million in 2019.
+To put the wide reach of the esports gaming industry in context, prize money claimed claimed by teams competing at tournaments in an esports arena is increasing at an average rate of 42 percent a year and revenue topped US$173 million in 2019.
 The top games in terms of prize money awarded were: Dota 2, Counter-Strike Global Offensive, Fortnite, League of Legends and StarCraft 2.

 There’s also the hardware to consider in the electronic arts, including things like headsets, mouses, gaming keyboards and consoles.
 For that reason, companies like Microsoft (NASDAQ:MSFT) and Logitech International (NASDAQ:LOGI) could also be opportunities to profit from growing popularity of esports.